 Once students arrive in Paris, they are introduced to French language and culture through multiple entryways.
 All language and culture courses use the city of Paris as an extension of the classroom by including visits to world-famous museums, temporary exhibitions or performances, and historical monuments.
 Additionally, all students participate in four mandatory excursions/activities.
 These excursions and activities are important to students' understanding of French culture.
-This year students will visit the beautiful renaissance château of Chantilly and the awe-inspiring château of Versailles.
-They will also participate in a French cuisine cooking class and attend an evening performance of a ballet at the historic Opéra Garnier.
+This year students will participate in two day trips: 1) a visit the beautiful renaissance château of Chantilly and (2) a visit to the inspirational gardens of Monet's Giverny, paired with a tour of one of France's most beautiful villages, La Roche-Guyon, with its medieval château and much, much more.
+They will also participate in two evening activities: (1) a French cuisine cooking class and (2) a performance of a ballet at the historic Opéra Garnier.
 Students will be prepared for the ballet with a lecture from faculty prior to attending the performance.
-This year, students will have the pleasure of attending a performance of an all-time favorite, La Fille mal gardée, at the Opéra Garnier.
+This year, students will have the pleasure of attending a performance of a tri-partite masterpiece by William Forsythe at the Opéra Garnier.